noctud/intellij-latte/README.md

 Notice
 ------------
-This plugin is a fork of the [original free plugin](https://github.com/nette-intellij/intellij-latte) and it is in maintenance mode only (but feel free to contribute new features), errors and performance issues will still be fixed and updates will be on time.
+This plugin is a fork of the [original free plugin](https://github.com/nette-intellij/intellij-latte).
 This fork has been created as another free plugin, since the code completion feature was removed from the original free plugin.

 Installation